SheyiB/Go-Notes/readme.md

 ### Day 4 (April 4, 2024)

 - Today I revisited what I learnt yesterday which was how to import a package you created.
 I had issues running it yesterday, but it worked today
--

-## 🧠 Key Concepts

-During my Golang adventure, I've encountered some fascinating concepts:

-- **Go** is a statically typed language.
-- It boasts built-in support for **concurrency**.
-- The **simple and clean syntax** of Go makes it a joy to work with.
+- Today I learnt about error handling, how to check for an error case using an if statement and the create an error using the error module.
+Intersting that to create a new error in go, you say `errors.New()` unlike Js that says `new Error()`
+- I also learnt how to check for errors and log them using the log module.
+It's intersting that in go when logging errors you can add a prefix and disable extra info from showing

-## 🌱 New Things Learned
+## 🧠 Key Concepts & New Things Learned 🌱

 Here are some nuggets I've picked up:

-- **Short variable declaration**: A concise way to declare variables.
+- **Short variable declaration**
-- **Type inference**: Letting Go figure out the data type for us.
+- **Type inference**: function & variables
-- **Multiple assignment**: Assigning values to multiple variables in one go.
 - **Print Statements**
 - **Functions**
+- **Error Handling and logging**
+- **If statements**

 ## 📚 Resources